Strakask/lamp/README.md

 ## Installation

-For feedback, questions, and to follow the progress of the project (Chinese): <br />
+For feedback, questions, and to follow the progress of the project (Tech Blog): <br />
 [Install LAMP Stack Ubuntu by Brian Mackey](http://brianmackey.net/Blog/install-lamp-stack-ubuntu-17-04/)<br />